nikhil-sinnarkar/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The final values of the parameters I used -
 * No. of epochs = 25
-* Batch size = 128
+* Batch size = 100
 * Learning rate = 0.001
 * Keep prob for dropout = 0.7

 My final model results were:
-* training set accuracy of ?
+* training set accuracy of 0.995
-* validation set accuracy of ?
+* validation set accuracy of 0.959
-* test set accuracy of ?
+* test set accuracy of 0.943

-### Test the Model on New Images
+### Testing the Model on New Images

 Here are seven German traffic signs that I found on the web: